-- Take this free test if you don’t know your number.
+- Take either this free test or this one if you don’t know your number.

 - Read detailed descriptions of your type.

 - See the tips below to help guide your type throughout this pandemic.